darksilver99/silver_printer/README.md

 ### Common Issues

-1. **iOS prints slowly**: This is expected for BLE connections.
-The plugin optimizes for reliability over speed.
+1. **iOS prints slowly**: This is a platform limitation. iOS BLE throughput is restricted compared to Android.
+2. **iOS can't find printer**: Check if printer uses Bluetooth Classic (BT) - not supported on iOS.
-2. **Android can't find device**: Ensure location permissions are granted for Bluetooth scanning.
+3. **Android can't find device**: Ensure location permissions are granted for Bluetooth scanning.
-3. **Connection fails**: Try pairing the device in system settings first (Android only).
+4. **Connection fails**: Try pairing the device in system settings first (Android only).
+5. **Print quality issues**: Ensure printer has adequate battery and paper is loaded correctly.

 ### Debug Tips